I have not been admitted to the MAIOP degree program. Is it possible for me to enroll in courses anyway?

 Do I need to take the GRE?

 Yes.
 Both the GRE General and Psychology Subject Tests are required.
-A GRE Preparation course is available face-to-face and online through CSU.
 Learn more about admission and application requirements »

 I've taken the GMAT but not the GRE.
 Does the GMAT meet admission requirements for this program?